Fantom-Factory/fantomWindowsInstaller/readme.md

  - `errTraceMaxDepth` has been increased from 25 to 50 to give longer stack traces
  - `debug` has been set to `true` to enable JVM debugging in IDE's like [F4](http://www.xored.com/products/f4/)

-Plus, this download doesn't contain any of those annoying '.DS_Store' junk files for MacOS!
+Also, this download doesn't contain those annoying `.DS_Store` junk files for MacOS!